 Qualsafe Awards has devised externally set, internally marked assessment tools for face-to-face assessments to make sure Learners are assessed against the required knowledge, skills and understanding, as detailed in the learning outcomes and assessment criteria shown in Appendix 1.
 Centres should download all assessment papers from the QA Customer Portal in advance of the course.
-For this qualification there is:
+There are:

-Theory assessment/multiple choice question papers - there is 1 paper per unit for each Learner and Learners should answer all the questions under 'examination' conditions, see QA Multiple Choice Question Paper Guidelines.
+- Theory assessment/multiple choice question papers there is 1 paper for each Learner and Learners should answer all the questions under 'examination' conditions, see QA Multiple Choice Question Paper Guidelines.
 The maximum time allowed is 45 minutes.
-The minimum mark is 20 out of 30 to be considered for an overall 'Pass'
+The minimum mark is 20 out of 30 to be considered for an overall 'Pass'.

-Note: Centres should download all assessment papers from the QA Customer Portal in advance of the course.

 Alternatively, Learners may complete an externally set, externally marked invigilated e-Assessment.
-The time allowed, number of questions and minimum mark requirements are the same as the face-to-face assessment.
+The time allowed, number of questions and minimum mark requirements are the same as the face-to-face assessment - Risk assessment Learners must conduct a risk assessment to demonstrate their understanding of the risk assessment process either during the course or in their own working environment after the course.
+Each section of the risk assessment is marked.
+The minimum mark is 14 out of 20 to be considered for an overall 'Pass'